rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 Web
 Services](/how-to/provisioning-cloud-resources-when-migrating-from-amazon-web-services)

-This article shows you how to migrate an Apache&reg; Tomcat&reg; application and a Java-based Spring web application from Amazon&reg; Web Services&reg;
+This article shows you how to migrate an Apache&reg; Tomcat&reg; and Java&trade-based Spring web application from Amazon&reg; Web Services&reg;
 (AWS) to Rackspace Cloud.
-The examples take about 30 minutes to complete.
+This example take about 30 minutes to complete.

 The example uses the [Spring Framework Petclinic](https://github.com/SpringSource/spring-petclinic/) sample web